Skip to Content

 River rock smoothing and rounding is a long-term process that requires several agents.
 They are essentially water, wind, ice, and gravity.

 A process called abrasion makes rocks smooth and round.
-This process is complex and occurs when rocks and other materials are transported and worn down by the movement of water, ice, wind, or gravity.
-Other vital factors are the speed of a water stream and the duration of abrasion.
+This complex process occurs when rocks and other materials are transported and worn down by the movement of water, ice, wind, or gravity.
+Other vital factors are a water stream’s speed and abrasion duration.

 Rocks become smooth and round through a process called abrasion.
 Abrasion occurs during rock transportation via river stream.